josephmontes/wOBAvs.xwOBA/README.md

 ![Screenshot 2023-10-01 011233](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/92a29793-25a7-4420-b7f0-575571ec12e3)

-- Bo Bichette is a great example of a player that has taken advantage of the xwOBA differences on Oppo Groundballs by hitting them over 2x more than the average rate
+- Bo Bichette is an example of a player that has taken advantage of the xwOBA differences on Oppo Groundballs by hitting them over 2x more than the average rate
   - Average Oppo GB% is 5.8%
 - But what's happening to his wOBA/xwOBA difference in 2023?